How to send email from Claude.

 What else can you do?

-The nitrosend Claude Code MCP server exposes 16 tools.
-Beyond sending emails and building flows, you can manage contact lists and segments, set up and verify sending domains, review email content with spam scoring, pull delivery analytics, configure sender defaults and reply-to addresses, and import contacts from inline data or CSV files.
-The full platform is accessible through natural language prompts.
+The nitrosend Claude Code MCP server exposes the MCP tools.
+Beyond drafting campaigns and building flows, you can manage contact lists and segments, set up and verify sending domains, review email content with spam scoring, pull delivery analytics, configure sender defaults and reply-to addresses, and import contacts from inline data or CSV files.
+The MCP workflow surface is accessible through natural language prompts.

 The shift is worth noting.
 You're not learning a new dashboard or memorising where buttons live.
 You describe what you want, and Claude handles the rest.
-If you can explain your email strategy in plain English, you can send email from Claude Code and have it running in minutes.
+If you can explain your email strategy in plain English, you can draft, test, and approve email from Claude Code and have it running in minutes.

 We're adding new MCP tools regularly, so if there's something you wish Claude could do with your email, there's a fair chance we're already building it.
 Or just tell us and we will.

-Want to send your first email from Claude? nitrosend is the AI-native email platform.
+Want to draft your first campaign from Claude? nitrosend is the AI-native email platform.
 Start free.